-There are three tools that will enable you to carry out your inquiry so that you can systematically identify

-- what your students' dialogue and your own practice are currently like; - how to use this as a starting point to develop an inquiry; - a dialogue coding scheme to help you to carry out an inquiry.
+There are three tools that will enable you to carry out your inquiry so that you can systematically identify what your students' dialogue and your own practice is currently like (Tool 1), how to use this as a starting point to develop an inquiry (Tool 2), and a dialogue coding scheme to help you to carry out an inquiry (Tool 3).
 The toolkit explains how you can use each of these tools.
-There is a range of observation tools and tips in Section 2-5 to aid with your inquiry journey by systematically reflecting on your current practice
+There is a range of observation tools and tips in Section 2-5 to aid with your inquiry